-We believe that India is widely considered to be the most attractive destination for offshore information technology, or IT, and business process outsourcing services, or BPO.
-According to the NASSCOM 2010 Strategic Review, India accounts for approximately 51%, Canada accounts for 19%, Philippines for 6%, Central and Eastern Europe (CEE) for 6% and others for the remaining 18% of the addressable offshore IT-BPO market.
-It is further estimated that India based resources account for about 60-70% of the offshore delivery capabilities available across the leading multi-national IT-BPO players.
+We believe that India is widely considered to be the most attractive destination for offshore IT-BPO.
+According to third-party industry experts such as NASSCOM, of the addressable offshore IT-BPO market, India is the leading geography for providing BPO services, followed by Canada, the Philippines, and Central and Eastern Europe.
 The key factors for India's predominance include its large, growing and highly educated English-speaking workforce coupled with a business and regulatory environment that is conducive to the growth of the business process outsourcing industry.